zeke-sys/AutocompleteProjectApp/README.md

 ------------------------------

 The interactive menu commands will look like the following:
-  Trie Autocomplete (type 'help' for commands)
+  "Trie Autocomplete (type 'help' for commands)
   > help
   Commands:
     add <word> [freq]      - insert a word (freq default 1)